k326xh/cheatsheets/commandline.md

 This is a cheat sheet for "Bourne-again shell" (bash) and GNU/Linux commands.

-## If you're prompted for a password with the ucsd-train account

-Then the ssh key needs to be added again.
+## Using Singularity on mac

+Need the help from vagrant

 ```
-ssh-add ~/.ssh/biom_262.pri
+vagrant ssh
+source .scbatchrc
 ```